WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3D-AWS-Networking.md

     * Global Accelerator improves the availability and performance of applications for local and global users.
     * Global Accelerator uses the AWS Global Network to optimize the path for users to applications, which improves the performance of TCP and UDP traffic (such a online gaming).
     * **Example:** Users accessing applications via TCP/UDP traffic --> Routed to Regional Edge Location --> Global Accelerator uses the AWS Global Network backbone to optimize traffic to Origin Regions.
-    * Global Accelerator accomplishes this by providing static IP addresses that act as **fixed entry points** to application endpoints in a single and/or multiple Regions (connecting to ALBs, NLBs, or EC2 instances).
+    * Global Accelerator accomplishes this by providing static IP addresses (**anycast IPs**) that act as **fixed entry points** to application endpoints in a single and/or multiple Regions (connecting to ALBs, NLBs, or EC2 instances).